 Tobacco usage and tongue piercing can be very damaging to your child’s oral health.
 There are a number of problems associated with tobacco and tongue piercings, and in some cases, they can even be deadly.
 We have provided some basic information about tobacco usage and tongue piercing on this page, and we encourage you to contact Adaptive Dental Associates at 908-847-4498 for more information.
-If you have questions, or to make your child’s appointment with Dr. Robert Lo Giudice and associates, our dentists in Phillipsburg, New Jersey, please call us today at 908-847-4498.
+If you have questions, or to make your child’s appointment with Dr. Robert Lo Giudice, Dr. Sheila Patel and associates, our dentists in Phillipsburg, New Jersey, please call us today at 908-847-4498.

 Tobacco Usage